Harriet Tubman Underground Railroad Visitor Center: History of the parks

 Location (in red) of the Harriet Tubman Underground Railroad State Park within the Blackwater National Wildlife Refuge (in yellow).

 Harriet Tubman was born Araminta Ross in the early 1820s on the plantation of Anthony Thompson near the village of Madison in Dorchester County on Maryland's Eastern Shore.
 A year or two after she was born, Edward Brodess claimed Tubman, her mother, and her four siblings as an inheritance and took them away to his farm near Bucktown, about 10 mi to the east.
 After Brodess died in 1849, Tubman was at risk of being sold.
 Instead, she fled slavery and moved to Pennsylvania, a state where slavery was outlawed.
 Over roughly the next decade, Tubman gained national fame by returning to Maryland repeatedly to lead her siblings and other slaves to freedom via what is now called the Underground Railroad.

 The entire area remained in private hands until 1933, when the 28000 acre Blackwater National Wildlife Refuge was established.
 This protected area encompassed much of the shoreline of the Blackwater River, but did not protect areas such as the Thompson farm, Brodess farm, or other areas important to Tubman's life and the history of the Underground Railroad.

 On March 9, 2013—the 100th anniversary of Tubman's death—the State of Maryland and the National Park Service broke ground for a new protected area within the Blackwater National Wildlife Refuge.
 This 17 acre state-owned site lay entirely within the refuge's boundaries on Maryland Route 335.
 The state designated the land a state park, and named it the Harriet Tubman Underground Railroad State Park.
 The Maryland Park Service and the National Park Service jointly provided funding to construct the Harriet Tubman Underground Railroad Visitor Center.
 On the same date, the State of Maryland unveiled the 125 mi Harriet Tubman Underground Railroad Scenic Byway, a route along an existing system of county, state, and federal roads which mirrored the route Tubman took while rescuing slaves.

 On March 25, 2013, President Barack Obama declared much of the area adjacent to the northern boundary of Blackwater National Wildlife Refuge as a national monument.
 A little under two years later, on December 19, 2014, Congress enacted H.R.
 3979, which incorporated the Harriet Tubman National Historical Parks Act (H.R.664) as an amendment.
 This act established the Harriet Tubman Underground Railroad National Historical Park as a unit of the National Park Service.
-The park boundaries are essentially the same as the national monument's, and protect nearly all the important sites associated with Tubman's life.
+The park boundaries incorporate part of the national monument and protect nearly all the important sites associated with Tubman's life.